firgon/P9/README.md

 `pip install -r requirements.txt`

+## Usage
-3. Launch test Server
+1. Launch test Server
 From your installation folder (P9):
 `python manage.py runserver`

-4 Enjoy the website !
+2. Enjoy the website !
 With your favorite browser, navigate to [http://127.0.0.1:8000/](http://127.0.0.1:8000/)

+You will have to create an account in order to read tickets already registered in db.
+Once logged, you get access to all functions : create ticket, create review, follow a user...
+## Technologies
+- Python

+## Authors

+Our code squad : Firgon